BismarckY/reinvent2018-dev303-code/docs/lab3.md

 kubectl apply -f deploy/tracing/
 ```

-The X-Ray daemon will be deployed to the `kube-system` namespace, so run
+The X-Ray daemon will be deployed to the `microservices-aws` namespace, so run

 ```
-kubectl get pods -l app=xray-daemon -n kube-system
+kubectl get pods -l app=xray-daemon -n microservices-aws
 ```

 This should print something similar to